yevgeny-shnaidman/assisted-ignition-generator/README.md

 ### This is a image for generating ignition manifests & kubeconfig

-1) Dockerfile (depricated) - dockerfile for building the ignition-manifests-and-kubeconfig-generate image with openshift-installer platform none
+1) Dockerfile (depricated) - dockerfile for building the assisted-ignition-generator image with openshift-installer platform none
-2) Dockerfile.baremetal - dockerfile for building the ignition-manifests-and-kubeconfig-generate image with openshift-installer platform baremetal
+2) Dockerfile.baremetal - dockerfile for building the assisted-ignition-generator image with openshift-installer platform baremetal
 3) installer_dir/install-config.yaml - example of install-config.yaml for none platform
 4) installer_dir/install-config.yaml.baremetal - example of install-config.yaml for baremetal platform.
 5) openshift-install - executable that produces ignition files.
 It is copied from installer repository before issuing docker build command.
 Should be build in accordance with the platform we are running on